 You can check out my full ashwagandha tea flavor profile right here.
-You can use this flavor profile to the starting point and decide for yourself what you think of ashwagandha tea.
+You can use this flavor profile as the starting point and decide for yourself what you think of ashwagandha tea.

 Use good quality water, great quality ashwagandha root and prepare the ashwagandha tea properly you’ll get a good cup of tea every single time.